sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/step-by-step-guide-to-sending-an-email-with-journey-builder.md

 1. In **contact builder** create a new **attribute group**.
 For example use _**DemoConceptRelationships**_ as name of attribute group.
 2. Start building your **attribute group** by selecting **create new data extension**.
     1. For **data extension name** and **data extension external key** use _**DemoConceptData**_.
-    2. Next then click through to **3 - data extension attributes** and create these fieds:
+    2. Next then click through to **3 - data extension attributes** and create these fields:
         1. _**EmailAddress**_ as primary key with required type **email address**.
         2. _**Firstname**_ as required **text** (use default text length 50).
         3. _**Log**_ as not required type **text** (use default text length 50).